tchojnacki/nodewikiaapi/tutorials/migration-guide.md

 The following page lists **BREAKING CHANGES** between versions `2.x` and `3.x` of the library alongside any possible workarounds.

+If any of the changes make you unable to use the library, you can install version `2.x` which had all of the security vulnerabilities patched as of the day of the release of version `3.0.0`.

 ### Importing
 The library is now exported as ESM instead of CJS.
 See more information [here](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c#file-esm-package-md).